You’re gonna LOVE these Peanut Butter Fudge Brownies if you’re a fan of chocolate and peanut butter. Is there a better combo?

 Is there a better combo than chocolate and peanut butter?!
 I didn’t think so! 🙂 If you’re a fan of chocolate and peanut butter, you’re gonna LOVE these brownies.
 Although these may look intimidating with the three layers, let me assure you it’s easy.
 That’s how I roll – I like easy!

-These brownies are totally decadent – you are getting brownies, peanut butter fudge and ganache?!
-Enjoy! 🙂
+These brownies are totally decadent – Enjoy! 🙂

 - 2 cups sugar